Xavi-Linux/Fatjack/README.md

 ## You just feel curious and don't want to dwell on details too much...

-Then, go straight to the [Casino](http://34.77.255.37) and see how RL agents have fun there!
+Then, go straight to the [Casino](http://34.77.255.37) and see how mortgage-free RL agents have mind-boggling fun there!

 The casino is intended to be intuitive.
-If you don't think it is, you'll find a user guide in the last section of the memorandum [../master/Memorandum.pdf].
+If you don't think it is, you'll find a user guide in the last section of the [memorandum](../master/Memorandum.pdf).

-RL agents are tireless, so remember to press **Stop** to give the floor to different players!
+RL agents are tireless, so remember to press **Stop** button to give the floor to different players!

+## You have lately developed a geekish behaviour and delving into the project looks tempting...

 ###Requirements and technical details: